Overview of Type Casting

 Typecasting can be introduced using the appropriate syntax, which has a particular way of defining.
 Sometimes the type conversion may happen on its own, while sometimes, we will need to do that.
 We will be covering the mode of conversion in the next section.
 We have to take several things while using type casting, like the correct syntax, the correct data type that has to be converted, and so on.
 It helps develop the program that works smoothly due to very little memory consumption and helps the program in its fast execution.

 Based on how the conversion of the value of any data type is taking place, the typecasting has been divided into two types that are explained below:

 1. Implicit Conversion

-In this mode of typecasting, the value of one data type could be converted to the other with its own and we will not be required to mention anything.
+In this mode of typecasting, the value of one data type could be converted to the other on its own, and we will not be required to mention anything.
 It all happens on its own or automatically.
 It usually happens when the variable that has to store the converted value has the size more as compared to the value that has to be converted.
-For instance, when there is a need to convert the integer value to the float value, then it will happen on its own as the size of the integer is 2 bytes while the float is capable to hold a value of 4 bytes.
+For instance, when there is a need to convert the integer value to the float value, it will happen as the size of the integer is 2 bytes while the float can hold a value of 4 bytes.

 Float a = 7/6

 In this kind of typecasting, we are supposed to explicitly define the data type in which we want to convert any value. unlike implicit conversion, it has to be mentioned the data type before the operation or value in which it has to be converted.
 It is used when we have to store the value of any data type that occupies more memory as compared to the variable that is going to store it.
 For example, the float variable occupies 4 bytes while the integer takes 2 bytes of the memory.
 In order to store the float value in the integer variable, we will need to mention it before the float value that we want to convert it into an integer. as an outcome, the values existing after a decimal of the float value will vanish, and whatever was there before the decimal will be stored in the integer variable.